System Overview

 HSI Runtime (Synheart Runtime)

-synheart-core-runtime (native binary) is the Synheart Runtime — the artifact you install with synheart install runtime and the only thing the SDKs link against.
+The Synheart Runtime is the native binary you install withsynheart install runtime and the only thing the SDKs link against.
 It owns:

 - Storage, crypto, sync, consent, capability gating, cloud connector, lab mode, sensor adapters, native binding surface.